 The difficulty posed by Kingsfield results in Hart developing a keen interest in him.
 Hart contends that if he knows everything about Kingsfield and his work, then he will be able to anticipate his questions and make the grade so he can join the coveted law review.
 However, the balance of the law school workload and Hart’s extra study of his contracts professor is challenged as Hart becomes romantically involved with Susan Fields.
 This results in Hart being emotionally pulled in multiple directions while attempting to do well in school, specifically Kingsfield’s class.
 Hart is understandably dumbfounded when he learns that Susan is Kingsfield’s daughter.
 This realization obfuscates an already tense and complex situation.

 The Paper Chase has excellent pacing.
 The film starts on the first day of the academic year and ends on the day Hart receives his first year grades.
 This makes the framework of the film manageable and lends itself to nice pacing.
-It also appropriately compliments the film’s setting.
+It also appropriately complements the film’s setting.

 Throughout the year, Hart is a member of a study group comprised of other law students.
 These interstitial sequences offer a nice change of pace to the classroom portions and scenes with Hart and Susan.
 The progression of the year and the character development that occurs therein are organic and easily flow with the story itself.